wintersys-projects/adt-build-machine-scripts/templatedconfigurations/templateoverrides.md

-To use template overrides with you cloudhost you need to pick one method or the other.
+To use template overrides with your cloudhost you need to pick one method or the other.

 ## Method 1 - Manual Overriding